oscdev-io/birdplan/docs/protocol-ospf.md

 * `static_default` routes are default routes setup in the static protocol.

-* `ospf_default` allows the redistributing of OSPF default routes we receive.
-By default we do not redistribute OSPF default routes.
+Note: All OSPF routes are redistributed by default, this includes default routes.

 An example of this configuration can be found below...